NomadSix/edge/README.md

 ### How do I get set up? ###

 * If you can't do this yourself, get out now.
+* To disable HTTPS requirement, from your git shell, git config --global http.sslVerify false

 ### Contribution guidelines ###